-Let me guide you a trip to the long weekend in the wilderness of the Chandoli National Park in the Western Ghats (Sangli, Maharashtra).
+A long weekend is approaching, and you must be planning a trip with your friends or family.
+Preparing a list of some fresh and fantastic unexplored places to visit?
+Let me guide you on a trip to the long weekend in the wilderness of the Chandoli National Park in the Western Ghats (Sangli, Maharashtra).

 PandaReviewz brings you another prime opportunity to experience this pristine locale in partnership with the Forest Department.
 With special trekking permissions, you can enjoy a walk through the unexplored forest of Chandoli and make it a weekend to remember!